MotorolaMobilityLLC/crashstash/README.md

 This is where the Result objects will be created and populated with the results that are found by the plugin/fuzzer.

-For a simple example see [CrashStashDemoNode.py](csclient/CrashStashDemoNode.py)
+For an examples see the nodes directory.

-TODO: Add a more complete node example.

 Installation